kimberli/notably/README.md

 }
 ```

-* Response: `"flagged snippet"` sent to every user in the session
+* Response: `"flagged snippet"` emitted to every user in the session

 **content**